espocrm/documentation/user-guide/reports.md

 Note: Functions intended to interact with entity record will not work here because the formula is not applied to specific record.

 ![Complex Expression filter](https://raw.githubusercontent.com/espocrm/documentation/master/_static/images/user-guide/reports/filter-complex.png)

+You have the ability to use custom complex expressions.
+More info about complex expressions is available [here](complex-expressions.md).

 ### Having group